imbhe/Active-Sampling/Simulation experiments/README.md

 Contents
 * Data: Simulated input data.
-* Rscript: R script for simulation experiments.
+* Rscript: R-script for simulation experiments.
 * Results: Result datasets generated from the simulations.
 * Figures: Final figures for the paper.